Oseniadam/Requirement-Management-Checklist/README.md

   ### Requirements Management Plan, Requirements Gathering Template and Traceability Matrix

-  Does the project have a documented Requirements Management Plan?

  	Does the project have a Requirements Traceability Matrix to manage and trace requirements?